magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-5.md

 <!--- AC-2051-->

 *  Fixed PHP errors on the `catalogsearch/advanced/result` and  `catalogsearch/advanced/index` pages.
-Previously,  {{ site.data.var.ee }} displayed this error  when an array was passed in any  advanced search string :  `Warning: trim() expects parameter 1 to be string, array given | magento/module-catalog-search`.
+Previously,  {{ site.data.var.ce }} displayed this error  when an array was passed in any  advanced search string :  `Warning: trim() expects parameter 1 to be string, array given | magento/module-catalog-search`.
 [GitHub-33586](https://github.com/magento/magento2/issues/33586)

 ### Shipping

 <!--- AC-2052-->

-*  {{ site.data.var.ee }} no longer throws an error when loading UPS shipping rates if no allowed shipping methods are selected.
-Previously, when a shopper entered a shipping address in the checkout workflow under these conditions, no other shipping methods were displayed, and {{ site.data.var.ee }} displayed an error on the storefront.
+*  {{ site.data.var.ce }} no longer throws an error when loading UPS shipping rates if no allowed shipping methods are selected.
+Previously, when a shopper entered a shipping address in the checkout workflow under these conditions, no other shipping methods were displayed, and {{ site.data.var.ce }} displayed an error on the storefront.
 [GitHub-34411](https://github.com/magento/magento2/issues/34411)

 <!--- AC-2621-->